 - Any history of domestic violence in a home

-In evaluating and identifying our clients’ strengths in each of these areas, our family law attorneys help our clients focus on the importance of these factors and abilities.
+In evaluating and identifying our client's strengths in these areas, our family law attorneys help our clients focus on the importance of these factors and abilities.

 Parenting Plans and Time-Sharing Schedules

-In divorce and paternity cases, courts require that parents enter written parenting plans.
+Courts require that parents enter written parenting plans in divorce and paternity cases.
 The written plans must include the following:

 - A detailed description of how the parents will share responsibility for daily tasks associated with the children's upbringing